Skip to main content

 Creating a Perfect Coco Coir and Perlite Mix

 Because both coco coir and perlite are low in density, the combination of both materials will promote rapid, unrestricted root growth as well as rapid runoff, while still retaining beneficial moisture levels in the grow medium.
-While both materials work in similar ways, the consistency and shape of each is quite different, which makes their use together fairly popular and efficient for any type of grow system.

 Let’s discuss the creation of two basic cultivation media that are similar and extremely easy to create using coco coir and perlite.
 Both contain coco coir and perlite, but one mix has just these two ingredients, and the other includes another valuable ingredient: compost.